 extensions in time and number of tries are always granted.

 are labeled by chapter and section and problem number, and identify

 each WebAssign problem.
-Those problems which are not available in WebAssign will be square bracketed and
+Optional problems which are not available in WebAssign will be square bracketed

-outside of WebAssign.
-Check this page for hints and some linked Maple worksheet
+and are helpful for your learning.
+Check this homework page for hints and some linked Maple worksheet

 solutions.
 Use the Ask Your Instructor tool to get help on any